 Affectionate female cockatiels call out to their owners when they want attention.
 They’re also interactive birds that vocalize when you offer them affection.

 Male cockatiels mimic human words and phrases.
-They can wolf whistle to get your attention but are more likely to sing, tweet, and chirp.
+They can wolf whistle to get your attention but are likelier to sing, tweet, and chirp.
 A female cockatiel is quieter than a male.

 Conures